J. Alexander's: History

-The company was founded in 1971 as Volunteer Capital Corporation by three Nashville businessmen, Jack C. Massey, Earl Beasley, Jr. and John Neff, Jr. The first restaurant was opened in Nashville, Tennessee in 1991.
-The company's expansion plans are national.
-The company generally seeks markets that have an excess of 1.5 million people in the statistical metropolitan area.
+The company was founded in 1971 as Volunteer Capital Corporation by three Nashville businessmen, Jack C. Massey, Earl Beasley Jr. and John Neff Jr. The first restaurant was opened in Nashville, Tennessee, in 1991.

 J. Alexander's was acquired by Fidelity National Financial in 2012.
 It was spun off in 2015.
-It acquired Ninety Nine Restaurant and Pub from Fidelity National Financial in 2017.
-As of 2019, J. Alexanders has 46 restaurants in 16 different states.
+It nearly acquired Ninety Nine Restaurant and Pub from Fidelity National Financial in 2017, but the deal was ultimately broken off due to shareholder opposition to Fidelity regaining controlling stake.
+In 2019, J. Alexanders had 46 restaurants in 16 different states.

 In April 2020, it reported that J. Alexander's received $15.1 million from the Paycheck Protection Program (PPP) as part of the CARES Act, a program intended to assist small businesses during the COVID-19 pandemic in the United States.
 Days later, J. Alexander's returned all of the money it had received.

 On July 2, 2021, J. Alexander's announced that it would be acquired by Logan's Roadhouse parent SPB Hospitality for $220 million.
 The acquisition was completed on September 30, 2021.